LincT/LincT/README.md

 ### Hi there 👋
-- 🔭 I’m currently working server automation projects to make managing game servers easier regardless of game or platform
+- 🔭 I’m currently working on
+  - server automation projects to make managing game servers easier regardless of game or platform
+  - python dns serrver for socket practice
 - 😄 Pronouns: He Him His
 - ⚡ Fun fact: I learned to code from playing muds.
 - I made this readme as a reminder to myself to work on this readme once I finish my two current projects